apecseminar/apecseminar.github.io/README.md

 Speakers are primarly current and former students of the graduate program for Applied Economics at Minnesota.
 As such, it is a forum for early career researchers to get feedback on their work at varying stages.
 This includes preliminary results to polished job market papers.
-The APEC Seminar Series has a storied tradition within the department dating back to 2011.
+The APEC Seminar Series has a storied tradition within the department dating back to 2019 -- providing community and comradery amongst the graduate student body.

 Connect with us:
 - Via [UMN Department Website](https://apec.umn.edu/)